General Landscape Uses:

 Grown by enthusiasts and native plant nurseries in central and northern Florida.
-Available in Largo at Wilcox Nursery and Landscape (727-595-2073).

 Small tree or large shrub with a flat crown from many slender upright branches.
 Trunks usually short, branching near the ground.
 Bark smooth, interrupted by small ridges exposing brown inner bark.
 Leaves deciduous, dark green above, smooth to slightly hairy.

 Typically 10-20 feet in height.
 Often as broad as tall.